Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Victoria Park - Lathlain - Burswood area has 104 active public transport stops.
-These are a mix of train and bus services.
-There are 86 individual routes operating in total, providing 12,878 weekly passenger trips combined.
+Victoria Park - Lathlain - Burswood has 104 active public transport stops.
+These include train and bus services.
+There are 86 individual routes operating in the area, collectively providing 12,878 weekly passenger trips.

-The average distance residents live from the nearest transport stop is 174 meters.
-On average, there are 1,839 trips per day across all routes, which equates to approximately 123 weekly trips per individual stop.
+Residents have excellent transport accessibility, with an average distance of 174 meters to the nearest stop.
+Service frequency averages 1,839 trips per day across all routes, equating to approximately 123 weekly trips per individual stop.

 Frequently Asked Questions - Transport